15 November 2024

 Riparian responsibilities aren’t the only way residents can make a difference.
 That’s why, in Grimston and the surrounding areas, we’re putting local engagement first.
 Our team has engaged extensively with residents and parish councils, with Grimston Parish Council coming out to see some of our relining work in action in October.
 We’re also exploring the possibility of having a customer hub on site in the village during heavy rainfall.

 Our engineers will be installing free sustainable drainage (SuDS) pods at customers’ properties.
 SuDS pods help slow down drainage during heavy rainfall, by passing water through soil and plants before it enters our sewer network.
 This helps limit the impact of surface water infiltration, so that our sewer network can cope better during wet weather.
 These pods cost around £1000 each, but we’re installing them for free at several customers’ properties – we just ask them to keep them installed for at least 10 years, so that they have time to make the maximum possible benefit to the network.
-We’re also trialling Terra Tanks for the first time, on our network.
+We’re also trialling new storage tanks on our network for the first time.
 These are designed to be placed above ground and pump excess flows from the network to be stored in the tank, allowing for more capacity in the network during a storm event, and reducing the amount of tankering we need to carry out.

 All of this work amounts to £1.1 million of investment across the catchment for this financial year alone, all of which is specifically targeted towards preventing localised flooding and pollution.
-There’s always more work to, but collectively we’ve made good progress to help local residents ahead of this winter.
+There’s always more work to do, but collectively we’ve made good progress to help local residents ahead of this winter.